leonfeder/CDL/README.md

 2. The javascript that creates the AJAX request of the google sheet google-sheet.js

-3. The google script (javascript) accessed from the sheet (tools/script editor) code.js
+3. The google script (javascript) accessed from the sheet (tools/script editor) code.gs

 4. The google sheet itself